January 4, 2018

 Retail is changing, and with Amazon's dominance, bricks-and-mortar stores need to be doing more to keep their customers coming back.
 With expectations of speed, convenience and personalisation higher than ever and easier to meet online, many consumers need to be given a reason to put down their smartphones and visit a store - inviting the concept of the modern store experience.

 While intelligent solutions such as Augmented and Virtual Reality are becoming the answer for many retailers to engage their customers, one of the most important and ubiquitous factors of a venue is the background music.
 Music evokes emotion and is a universally embraced channel that influences shoppers by building an atmosphere, conveying the brand's values, and even impacting browsing and purchasing behaviour.
-When integrated with other technology outlets such as dynamic digital signage, and environmental factors like the weather or timely events, a brand's background music can form part of a powerful strategy to snap consumers into the present moment and truly connect with the brand.

 But to achieve this, a venue must first ensure that the music solution itself is a reflection on their brand and what they want to achieve.
 To give you a helping hand, we've put together a guide of the basic Dos and Don’ts to consider when implementing music in a business...